TritonDataCenter/node-storinfo/README.md

 Where the objects `a...N` are the full JSON representation of a single storage node.

 The choose method can be invoked for both standalone and for StorinfoClient objects.
 For non-standalone clients, this method requires that the StorinfoClient has successfully performed at least on poll from the Storinfo service.
-This can be assured by either manually calling the `poll` method or by specifying the pollInterval property during client creation and then waiting for a 'topology' event.
+This can be assured by either manually calling the `getStorageNodes` method or by specifying the pollInterval property during client creation and then waiting for a 'topology' event.

 This method takes the argument object and a callback.
 The properties of the argument object are described below: